exakat/exakat-docs/Reference/Rules/Classes/NoSelfReferencingConstant.rst

   It is not possible to use a constant to define itself in a class.
 It yields a fatal `error <https://www.php.net/error>`_ at runtime.

 The PHP `error <https://www.php.net/error>`_ reads : ``Cannot declare `self <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_-referencing constant 'self\:\:C2'``.
 Unlike PHP which is `self <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_-referencing, `self <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ referencing variables can't have a value : just don't use that.
+The code may access an already declared constant with `self <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ or with its class name.
+This `error <https://www.php.net/error>`_ is not detected by linting.
+It is only detected at instantiation time : if the class is not used, it won't appear.

 .. code-block:: php